How Do I Vote?

 Elections are all vote by Mail.
 Watch for your ballot in the mail.
 PLEASE DO NOT THROW IT AWAY!

-When will I get my ballot?Ballots are mailed no later than 21 days before the election.
+When will I get my ballot?Ballots are mailed no sooner than 21 days before the election.
 Ballots cannot be forwarded by the post office, so make sure the county has your correct address by visiting vote.utah.gov.

 How do I submit my ballot?